sbingler/hsts-tracking-prevention-spec/draft-bingler-hsts-tracking-prevention.md

     email: bingler@google.com

 normative:
-  RFC6767

-informative:
+  RFC6797

 --- abstract

-As mentioned in {Section 14.9 of RFC6767}, it's possible for entities in control of multiple hosts to encode arbitrary data within a user agent's HSTS policy store.
+As mentioned in {Section 14.9 of RFC6797}, it's possible for entities in control of multiple hosts to encode arbitrary data within a user agent's HSTS policy store.
 This data can later be retrieved and could be used to identify users.

-This document proposes a change to the user agent processing model of {RFC6767}
+This document proposes a change to the user agent processing model of {RFC6797}
 to enable user agents to employ tracking mitigation methods.